Pain Management Department

 Hospital pharmacy can tell you about how to take your medicines safely and make sure your pain medicines work with your other medicines.

-Our Occupational Therapist is available to help you to be as independent as you can in your daily functional activities.
+Our occupational therapist is available to help you to be as independent as you can in your daily functional activities.
 They may suggest some strategies or aids to help facilitate your independence.

 Our social worker is available to help you with practical social and emotional issues that you may experience.
 They can also provide you with information and education around what other community services are available.